hawkinsw/CPPTimes/OOPIntro.md

 };
 ```

 Let's say that we have a `Date` ADT object that holds my birthday (`wills_birthday`).
-We could rewrite the `std::cout` from above that wished my dad a happy birthday by using getter functions:
+We could rewrite the `std::cout` from above that wished my dad a happy birthday by using getter member functions:

 ```C++
   std::cout << "On " << wills_birthday.getMonth() << "/"